1400 - Drug-Free Workplace and Reasonable Suspicion

 3.2.
 Over-The-Counter Or Prescription Drugs

-An employee shall not come to work if, when taking or under the influence of over-the-counter or prescription drugs, such medication negatively affects his/her work performance.
-If the employee is unable to perform his/her job without impairment caused by the medication, the employee shall request sick leave, vacation leave, or leave without pay until the condition for which such medication is being taken is no longer present or use of the medication causing impairment has been discontinued.
+An employee shall not come to work, including assignments to supervise students in on or off-campus school-sponsored activities or events after/before school hours, if, when taking or under the influence of over-the-counter or prescription drugs, such medication negatively affects the employee's work performance.
+If the employee is unable to perform the job without impairment caused by the medication, the employee shall request sick leave, vacation leave, or leave without pay until the condition for which such medication is being taken is no longer present or use of the medication causing impairment has been discontinued.

 3.3.
 Drug Testing Methodology For Reasonable Suspicion Testing